I could not sleep yesterday night and ended up going to bed at stupid o’clock. Again.

 Quick and Easy Tropical Fruit Cake (No Refined Sugar)

 For the sponge

 - • 175g unsalted butter at room temperature

 - • 4 ripe passion fruits

 - • 1 mango

 - • 300ml full-fat double cream

 - • 4 tablespoons maple syrup

-– I was asked whether I wanted to try the recipe by Organix.
+– This is not a collaborative post.
+I was asked whether I wanted to try a recipe by Organix.
 I loved it and adapted it (recipe above).
 All opinions and photographs are my own.

 Save me on Pinterest if you like me!